 Are you looking for tips of how to improve your WordPress website’s speed?

-By improving the speed of your website, you’re increasing your user experience and your customer’s ability to view great content on your site.
+By improving your website speed, you’re increasing your user experience and your customer’s ability to view great content on your site.
 It is an absolute must to ensure that your website loads quickly.

 - Every one-second delay reduces potential page views by 10%.